getyoti/yoti-drupal/yoti/Readme.md

 4) [Plugin Setup](#plugin-setup)-
 How to set up the plugin in Drupal

-5) [Linking existing accounts to use Yotiauthentication ](#linking-existing-accounts-to-use-yoti-authentication)
+5) [Linking existing accounts to use Yoti authentication ](#linking-existing-accounts-to-use-yoti-authentication)

 6) [API Coverage](#api-coverage) -